RugTehseen/problem-solving-with-llms/README.md

-# Problem Solving with LLMs: Bi-Semantic Entropy and Emotional Valence
+# Solution Quality Analysis App: Bi-Semantic Entropy and Emotional Valence

-This repository contains tools for calculating and analyzing bi-semantic entropy and emotional valence using Ollama with the gemma3:4b model.
+This repository contains a Streamlit application for calculating and analyzing bi-semantic entropy and emotional valence using Ollama with the gemma3:4b model.
+The app provides an interactive interface to explore how different formulations of questions affect answers and how different personas respond emotionally to AI-generated content.

 ## What is Bi-Semantic Entropy?